The Unifying Idea

 What if you could make stuff that you’re proud of, with people that you love, from anywhere in the world?
-This is the idea brought Pulp together.

 See we’d each been making stuff since we were kids.
 Poetry.
 Illustrations.
 Stop motion videos.